CalvinChan1/TicTacToe/README.md

 Created hastily at YHack (Yale's Hackathon) in 36 hours.

-We literally knew nothing about iOS programming beforehand, so we decided to make a simple tic-tac-toe app to learn the basics.
+We knew nothing about iOS programming beforehand, so we decided to make a simple tic-tac-toe app to learn the basics.